Couva: Economy

-Couva is the administrative and commercial centre of the region and the Point Lisas Port and Industrial Estate falls within the Greater Couva Urban Area.
-By 2011 Couva had the highest number (1789) of businesses in the region.
-With the closure of Caroni (1975) Limited and the resultant decline in sugarcane production, more lands in the Greater Couva Area will be under pressure for residential, commercial, and industrial expansion.
+Couva is the administrative and commercial centre of the region and the Point Lisas Port and Industrial Estate falls within the greater Couva urban area.
+By 2011, Couva had the highest number (1789) of businesses in the region.
+With the closure of Caroni (1975) Limited and the resultant decline in sugarcane production, more lands in the greater Couva area will be under pressure for residential, commercial, and industrial expansion.

-The main economic sectors in the region are as follows:
+The main economic sectors in the region are: